 Gadget geeks will get a kick out of techie amenities, like flat-screen TVs concealed behind bathroom mirrors and mechanized drapery, at this 63-room property in Loop- and River North-adjacent Streeterville.
 It’s all of a piece with the faintly futuristic vibe that dominates here, from cool white textiles and angular armchairs in guest rooms to hallways lined with abstract artwork and pillars of glowing light.
 For a dose of relaxation, splash out on one of the hotel’s suites, which feature spacious marble-clad bathrooms fitted with rainfall showers and soaking tubs.

-Situated at the heart of hipster haven Wicker Park, this 69-room newcomer--the long-awaited reimagining of the 1929 Art Deco Northwest Tower--earns coolness cred for its common spaces, like the French-accented Café Robey and rooftop pool-adjacent Cabana Club, appointed in a sleek palette of whites and grays.
-But for the minimal vibe of its public face, its mix of queen, king, and suite-style rooms aren’t without homey creature comforts; think crisp 400-thread-count linens, supple denim robes, Bluetooth sound systems, and, thanks to the building’s unusual triangular shape, an abundance of windows that usher in natural light.
+Situated at the heart of hipster haven Wicker Park, this 69-room hotel—the long-awaited reimagining of the 1929 Art Deco Northwest Tower—earns coolness cred for its common spaces, like the French-accented Café Robey and rooftop pool-adjacent Cabana Club, appointed in a sleek palette of whites and grays.
+But for the minimal vibe of its public face, its mix of queen, king, and suite-style rooms aren’t without homey creature comforts; think crisp 400-thread-count linens, supple denim robes, Bluetooth sound systems and, thanks to the building’s unusual triangular shape, an abundance of windows that usher in natural light.